-Each year, there are roughly six million hospital stays for children in the United States, representing nearly one out of every six discharges from U.S. hospitals.
-The average annual growth in mean hospital costs per stay are approximately 6% to 7% for children, more than three times the rate of cost growth of any other age group.
-However, despite the significant health and financial impact of pediatric care, little information is publicly available to compare the quality of pediatric care in hospitals.
+Each year, there are roughly five-and-a-half million hospital stays for children in the United States, representing nearly one out of every six discharges from U.S. hospitals.1 The average annual growth in mean hospital costs per stay are approximately 6% to 7% for children, more than three times the rate of cost growth of any other age group.2 However, despite the significant health and financial impact of pediatric care, little information is publicly available to compare the quality of pediatric care in hospitals.

-In 2017, the Leapfrog Group added two pediatricspecific measures of care quality to its annual Leapfrog Hospital Survey: Pediatric Computed Tomography (CT) Radiation Dose and the CAHPS Child Hospital Survey.
+In 2017, the Leapfrog Group added two pediatric-specific measures of care quality to its annual Leapfrog Hospital Survey: Pediatric Computed Tomography (CT) Radiation Dose and the CAHPS Child Hospital Survey.
 These measures apply to both freestanding pediatric hospitals as well as general acute care hospitals that care for pediatric patients.